Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Terms and Conditions

-2. Students living in traditional residences must select one of the Traditional meal plans.
-Apartment/suite-style residences—currently limited to Bates and Mary E. Keyes—have in-unit cooking facilities.
-Students living in these residences may choose either a Traditional or an Apartment-Style meal plan.
-If you select an Apartment-Style meal plan but are later assigned to a traditional residence, your meal plan will be automatically changed to the corresponding Traditional meal plan.
+2. Students living in traditional residence must select one of the Traditional meal plans.
+Students living in apartment-style residence (Bates and Mary E. Keyes) must select one of either the Traditional, or Apartment-Style meal plans.
+If you select an Apartment-Style meal plan and you receive a room in traditional residence, your meal plan will be changed to the corresponding size meal plan from the Traditional meal plan group.

 3. Students who do not make a selection will be allocated a ‘C’ level Meal Plan from the applicable mandatory group.
 Set up of the Residence Meal Plan account is automatically considered an acceptance of all the terms and conditions of the Residence Meal Plan Policy.